-Most of the interventions focused on parents; some also provided child-appropriate materials (Table 3).
+Most of the interventions focused on parents; some also provided child-appropriate materials (Error!
+Reference source not found.).
 In the one trial among adolescents, the adolescent was counseled directly.
-All intervention messages focused on increasing sun protective behaviors (e.g., using sunscreen, avoiding mid-day sun, wearing sun protective clothing) (Table 4).
-None of the interventions among children or adolescents focused on the use of indoor tanning or performing skin selfexam.
-Three of the six trials included direct, face-to-face counseling plus print and/or phone support.^{169, 170, 172} The most intensive trial was the Kaiser Kids Sun Care cluster RCT (Crane et al., 2006) targeting children aged 0-3.169 In this trial, intervention clinics placed prompts in each child's medical record to remind physicians to discuss sun protection with parents during wellchild visits at 2, 6, 18, and 36 months; control sites performed usual care.
+All intervention messages focused on increasing sun protective behaviors (e.g., using sunscreen, avoiding mid-day sun, wearing sun protective clothing) (Error!
+Reference source not found.).
+None of the interventions among children or adolescents focused on the use of indoor tanning or performing skin self-exam.
+Three of the six trials included direct, face-toface counseling plus print and/or phone support.
+168, 169, 171 The most intensive trial was the Kaiser Kids Sun Care cluster RCT (Crane et al., 2006) targeting children aged 0-3.
+168 In this trial, intervention clinics placed prompts in each child's medical record to remind physicians to discuss sun protection with parents during well-child visits at 2, 6, 18, and 36 months; control sites performed usual care.
 Educational materials, sunscreen, a hat, and sunglasses also were provided.
-In the Sun Sense trial (Glasser et al., 2010) among children aged 3-10, parents and children randomized to the intervention took part in one 10-15 minute counseling session with a health educator and were given child-focused educational materials (print and video) and sun protection aids (t-shirt, sunscreen, hat).170 In the Sun Smart trial among adolescents (Norman et al., 2007), adolescents received brief (2-3 minute) tailored sun cancer risk information (based on computer-based assessment) from a primary care provider during one in-person counseling session and four followup phone calls from a health counselor.172 Adolescents also received mailed materials promoting sun protection and sunscreen samples.
-The remaining three trials^{171, 173, 174} were print-based with mailed materials directed to parents and/or children ranging from 3 mailings over 6 weeks174 to 14 mailings over 3 years.173 Two of these print-based interventions included materials tailored to the participant's level of risk, barriers to change, self-efficacy, or other factors.^{173, 174} For example, the Project SCAPE family study (Glanz et al., 2013) of children aged 4-10 and their parents involved three mailings of personalized risk feedback and recommendations, interactive skin cancer education materials, and a family fun guide about safe sun practices.174 All of the trials reported basing their interventions on accepted theoretical frameworks of health behavior change (e.g., Health Belief Model, Social Cognitive Theory).
+In the Sun Sense trial (Glasser et al., 2010) among children aged 3-10, parents and children randomized to the intervention took part in one 10-15 minute counseling session with a health educator and were given child-focused educational materials (print and video) and sun protection aids (t-shirt, sunscreen, hat).
+169 In the Sun Smart trial among adolescents (Norman et al., 2007), adolescents received brief (2-3 minute) tailored sun cancer risk information (based on computer-based assessment) from a primary care provider during one in-person counseling session and four followup phone calls from a health counselor.
+171 Adolescents also received mailed materials promoting sun protection and sunscreen samples.
+The remaining three trials 170, ^{172, 173} were print-based with mailed materials directed to parents and/or children ranging from 3 mailings over 6 weeks173 to 14 mailings over 3 years.172 Two of these print-based interventions included materials tailored to the participant's level of risk, barriers to change, self-efficacy, or other factors.
+172, 173 For example, the Project SCAPE family study (Glanz et al., 2013) of children aged 4-10 and their parents involved three mailings of personalized risk feedback and recommendations, interactive skin cancer education materials, and a family fun guide about safe sun practices.
+173 All of the trials reported basing their interventions on accepted theoretical frameworks of health behavior change (e.g., Health Belief Model, Social Cognitive Theory).